Above: Lee Allen, a metals analyst with Fastmarkets Metal Bulletin,

 China accounted for roughly 451 million metric (497 million short) tons of that production, he told BIR Ferrous Division meeting attendees, which is more than 50 percent of global production.

-At 105 percent, steel scrap consumption increased sharply in China in the first half of 2018, Willeke added, noting that steel scrap consumption in European Union during that period was almost unchanged.
-This makes China the world’s largest ferrous scrap user, he added.
+China's steel scrap consumption in the first half of 2018 increased 41 percent*, Willeke added, noting that steel scrap consumption in European Union during that period was almost unchanged.

 In the September edition of the “World Mirror,” Willeke writes that China’s increased use of ferrous scrap is because of the stricter environmental quality and air emissions standards the Chinese government has imposed on the steel industry.
 “To meet these new thresholds and in order to avoid production restrictions, most BOF (basic oxygen furnace) mills have actively increased their scrap input, with their steel scrap/crude steel ratio said to have been 20-25 percent,” he writes.
 “In addition, many new EAFs (electric arc furnaces) are being installed or are in the pipeline for the near future.
 As a result, further investments in steel scrap processing are planned, especially in shredder capacity.”